 - Don’t cut back on the experience just for the sake of it: savour the experience itself, not how cheap it was.

-The opinions expressed above and in the accompanying video are of the featured customers and not that of the bank.
+The opinions expressed above are of the featured customers and not that of the bank.

 Important legal information

 Lloyds Bank plc.
 Registered office: 25 Gresham Street, London EC2V 7HN.
 Registered in England and Wales No. 2065.
 Lloyds Bank plc is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority under registration number 119278.

 Eligible deposits with us are protected by the Financial Services Compensation Scheme (FSCS).
 We are covered by the Financial Ombudsman Service (FOS).